MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 - exploits
 - other malicious content on the Internet

-Network protection expands the scope of Microsoft Defender XDR [SmartScreen](/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-overview) to block all outbound HTTP/ HTTPS traffic that attempts to connect to low-reputation sources.
-The blocks on outbound HTTP(s) traffic are based on the domain or hostname.
+Network protection expands the scope of Microsoft Defender XDR [SmartScreen](/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-overview) to block all outbound HTTP/HTTPS traffic that attempts to connect to low-reputation sources.
+The blocks on outbound HTTP/HTTPS traffic are based on the domain or hostname.

 ## Availability